mkslge/BlackjackSimulator/README.md

 Blackjack Simulator
-Welcome to the Blackjack Simulator project!
 This project is a Java-based application that simulates the classic game of Blackjack, featuring an intuitive graphical interface built with Swing.

 Features
 Interactive Gameplay: Play against the dealer with options to hit, stand, and manage your bet.